Venetian bombardments of the Beylik of Tunis: Sfax

 Having found his rafts useful, Emo now prepared more of them, three to carry two guns each and six with a single gun.
 On 26 February 1786, he left Malta with his whole fleet except the Sirena, which had too many sick on board to be included, and on 12 March, after the usual delays caused by bad weather, he anchored off Sfax.
 The rafts were got ready, the boats of the Eolo and Vittoria were given their howitzers, and on the 18th the slow business of warping into position began.
 There was unexpectedly little water and it proved impossible for the bomb-vessels to get in as close as they had done in the previous year, but at last in the evening of 20 March it was possible to open fire.
 The results were unsatisfactory, but it was evident that high-angle fire with bombs was far more effective than direct fire with shot.
 Accordingly, Emo began a new raft to carry a large mortar, and at the same time converted two of his double rafts and one single for shell-fire.

-Then came a long pause, due primarily to the resumption of correspondence with the Bey through the master of the same English ship as before, and afterwards to a long spell of bad weather.
+Then came a long pause, due primarily to the resumption of correspondence with the Bey through the master of the same British ship as before, and afterwards to a long spell of bad weather.
 It was not until 29 April that it was possible to resume operations, but next morning and again in the morning of 4 May two intensive bombardments took place.
 After that all the rafts except that of the large mortar were taken to pieces and with a final effort from this and the two bomb-vessels in the evening of the 6th, the fleet prepared to depart.